 I’d ask myself as a kid: “What if every month was Black History Month?
-Not the pressure of learning of this stuff, but the awareness, the honoring - shoot - the fun!"
+Not the pressure of learning, but the awareness, the honoring - shoot - the fun!"

 Which brings me to Mercury retrograde.

-The lead-up to Mercury retrograde usually goes like this (at least for me): panic, panic, bookmark favorite astrology sites, check all electronics, try to stall signing that contract until after retrograde, panic, panic.
+The lead-up to Mercury retrograde usually goes like this for me: panic, panic, check all electronics, try to stall signing that contract until after retrograde, panic, panic.

-Then comes the actual retrograde: panic, panic, analyze bank account, check brakes on car, reorganize Dropbox folders, install TechTool Pro on laptop, slow down, make lots of tea, sit, meditate, avoid upgrading iPhone until everything’s over.
+Then comes the actual retrograde: panic, panic, analyze bank account, check Dropbox folders, install TechTool Pro on laptop, slow down, make lots of tea, sit, meditate, avoid upgrading iPhone until everything’s over.

 Then retrograde ends.

-Then we go back to our daily habits: running around like the proverbial headless chickens, ignoring that laptop fan when it speeds up (Too many tabs open?
+Then I go back to my daily habits: running around like the proverbial headless chickens, ignoring that laptop fan when it speeds up (Too many tabs open?
 Or is the whole thing about to go kaputt.
 Oh well.).
 Uploading files to Dropbox willy nilly.
 Glancing over important paperwork, then signing.